RYAN’s – “The Best Coffee Shop in Town”

 Ryan was in charge of the important jobs: the till and the coffee machine.
 Nobody was allowed to touch the till – he was the only one who knew the code.
 Natural, thought Betty, he was the boss.
 Ryan also managed the centre piece of the coffee shop – an oversized green and chrome coffee machine which huffed and puffed, letting off steam and spreading coffee aroma throughout the café.
 Ryan enjoyed showing off to the customers, banging out the old coffee, running the grinder, turning knobs, moving levers, letting out steam to whisk the milk.
 All at high speed and seldom spilling anything.
 Reluctantly Betty was a little impressed, watching Ryan at work.

 Working behind the counter every day, Betty noticed that Ryan discretely slipped “extras” from his pocket to certain customers, together with their mugs of coffee.
 Extra customers paid in cash, which didn’t make it into the till.
 This troubled her but she had no one to talk to about it.
-Not even Paddy, as she thought he may have been in on the game.
+Not Paddy, she thought he may have been in on the game.
 And Mum would explode if she mentioned Ryan’s little sideline, the one which probably kept the café afloat.

 Betty felt more respected by Ryan now and he was more relaxed, cutting out the american jargon.
 She kept busy even when custom was slow, keeping the counter display tidy and wiping off work surfaces.
 She took her job seriously.
 Better than collecting dishes, she thought.
 Betty had expected Ryan to take in a new girl for the dishes, but no way.
 Business was not going well.
 Now that Frances had left Betty had to double up: chief bottle washer and serving behind the counter, for the same wages.